zackdrescher/funInTheSun/elo/notes2.md

 Generate statistics and visualizations on the results of Premiere league matches.

 ## Todo:
-* Create team panel containing team fixtures and record.
+* Calculate team record based on team dataframe.

 ## Contents

 ### 1. importData.py
 Contains functions for reading raw data from csv's and converting them into pandas data structures

+### 2. manipulation.py
+Contains functions for manipulating data structures